chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Thu Mar  8 11:39:50 CST 2018

 I opened my terminal to code on Thu Mar  8 12:11:53 CST 2018

+I opened my terminal to code on Thu Mar  8 12:19:57 CST 2018